 It is recommended, but not required, that applicants provide matching funds of at least 33% of the total cost of associated activities.
 Organizations demonstrating match will be awarded up to 2 bonus points (out of a total 20 points) on the scoring rubric.
 Priority will be given to small, community-based organizations that are serving historically disinvested communities.

-To apply for the Organizational Capacity Building Mini-Grants, you will be asked to complete the online application and upload the two required documents when prompted in the application (Budget, OCAT).
+To apply for the Organizational Capacity Building Mini-Grants, complete the online application and upload the two required documents when prompted in the application (Budget, OCAM).

-If you are awarded a grant, an Evaluation Report will be due two weeks after completion of the activity.
-All reports must be submitted by the final date of each grant period.
-You can download the Evaluation Report Template here.
+If your application is approved, an Evaluation Report will be due two weeks after completion of the activity.
+All reports must be submitted by the final date of the activity period.
+We will send a link to the evaluation report to all awardees.

 2018 Mini-Grant Application Schedule